unturned-info/unturned-3-knowledgebase/docs/Server-Hosting/Getting-Started/ServerHosting.md

 ## How to Configure a Server

 !!! note
-    ServerID is the name after the `+InternetServer/` or `+LanServer/` command.
-For example `+InternetServer/TestServer` will cause server folder named TestServer in the Servers folder.
+    ServerID is the name specified after the `+InternetServer/` or `+LanServer/` argument.
+For example `+InternetServer/TestServer` will create a server folder named TestServer in the Servers folder.
     Navigate to U3DS > Servers > ServerID.
     See also the [Server Configuration](../../Server-Configuration/Commands.dat) sections.